The Blue Lagoon (1980 film): Critical response

+Judith Martin of The Washington Post said, "For some 40 minutes, it's a charming and beautiful film", but criticized the script when the children mature into teens, particularly "the dialogue, with its silly double entendres, insisting on a relentlessly filthy chuckle to accompany the children's discovery of each other."
+Gary Arnold, also of The Washington Post, similarly called the film "a picturesque rhapsody to Learning Skills, Playing House, Going Swimming, Enjoying the Scenery and Starting to Feel Sexy in tropical seclusion".
+He particularly ridiculed the lead characters' persistent inability to make obvious inferences.
+One of the few positive reviews came from Variety which claimed it "a beautifully mounted production".
+Janet Maslin of The New York Times commented that the film is "more serene" than Kleiser's previous effort Grease, "but it also has a nonsensical glaze that contributes to the inadvertent merriment" and "it tends to be enjoyably silly".
+She concluded, "Nestor Almendros's cinematography is soothingly gorgeous, and so are Miss Shields and Mr. Atkins.
+Both are quite adequate to the movie's requirements, and neither has much acting to do--Miss Shields's hardest job, for instance, is to pretend she is giving birth to a baby without ever having wondered why she's put on so much weight.
+Her second hardest job is to keep the wind from ruffling her hair."

 In a retrospective review for RogerEbert.com, critic Abbey Bender wrote: "When it comes to the depiction of burgeoning sexuality, 'The Blue Lagoon' wants to have it both ways ... with puberty making itself known through rather obvious dialogue.
 Sexual discovery is here the natural outcome of the storybook situation.
 So yes, the soft-focus montages of teen flesh are gratuitous but the film presents it all as innocent—these kids don't even know what sex is!
 They don't even know how a baby is made!
 They learn it the hard way, obviously.
 By couching sexuality in primitive purity, 'The Blue Lagoon' gets away with perversion that would likely be even more controversial today".

 Box office

 The film was the twelfth-biggest box office hit of 1980 in North America according to The Numbers, grossing US$58,853,106 in the United States and Canada on a $4.5 million budget.